BryanKCodes/tp/docs/UserGuide.md

 **Notes:**
 * `TEAM_INDEX` refers to the number shown in the displayed team list.
 Must be a positive integer (1, 2, 3…).

-> [!IMPORTANT]
-> If a team is removed, all its recorded wins and losses are deleted.
-> Even if you later create a new team with the same players, the previous team's win/loss record will **not** be restored.

 <box type="important" seamless>

 **Important:** If a team is removed, all its recorded wins and losses are deleted.
 Even if you later create a new team with the same players, the previous team's win/loss record will **not** be restored.